Fellowships

 This includes, but is not limited to: code commenting and reusability, documentation, prioritized to do lists / roadmaps (if there’s more to do after your fellowship is completed), laying out infrastructure that enables others to carry on, summary of discoveries for research-focused projects, etc.

-The stipend for the 2024 Fellowship is $10,000 USD.
-Payment of the stipend will be made in four installments: $2,500 USD paid at the start of your fellowship, and the remaining split throughout the fellowship, and remainder upon its completion.
-Additionally, there is a small amount of discretionary project funds for the fellowship projects.
+The stipend for the 2025 Fellowship is $10,000 USD.
+The stipend will be paid in four installments: $2,500 USD at the start of the fellowship, the remaining split throughout the fellowship, and the remainder upon completion.

 Fellowships 2024